Innovator U.S. Equity Power Buffer ETF – August (BATS:PAUG) Shares Sold by Nations Financial Group Inc. IA ADV

-Nations Financial Group Inc. IA ADV trimmed its position in Innovator U.S. Equity Power Buffer ETF – August (BATS:PAUG – Get Rating) by 6.3% during the 4th quarter, HoldingsChannel reports.
-The institutional investor owned 8,939 shares of the company’s stock after selling 600 shares during the quarter.
-Nations Financial Group Inc. IA ADV’s holdings in Innovator U.S. Equity Power Buffer ETF – August were worth $253,000 at the end of the most recent reporting period.
+Nations Financial Group Inc. IA ADV cut its holdings in Innovator U.S. Equity Power Buffer ETF – August (BATS:PAUG – Get Rating) by 6.3% during the fourth quarter, HoldingsChannel reports.
+The fund owned 8,939 shares of the company’s stock after selling 600 shares during the period.
+Nations Financial Group Inc. IA ADV’s holdings in Innovator U.S. Equity Power Buffer ETF – August were worth $253,000 at the end of the most recent quarter.

-Several other institutional investors also recently bought and sold shares of the company.
-Integral Investment Advisors Inc. acquired a new position in shares of Innovator U.S. Equity Power Buffer ETF – August during the 4th quarter worth approximately $11,912,000.
-AE Wealth Management LLC boosted its holdings in shares of Innovator U.S. Equity Power Buffer ETF – August by 92.6% during the 4th quarter.
-AE Wealth Management LLC now owns 854,092 shares of the company’s stock worth $24,214,000 after purchasing an additional 410,704 shares during the last quarter.
-Brookstone Capital Management boosted its holdings in shares of Innovator U.S. Equity Power Buffer ETF – August by 23.7% during the 4th quarter.
-Brookstone Capital Management now owns 782,113 shares of the company’s stock worth $22,368,000 after purchasing an additional 150,031 shares during the last quarter.
-KFG Wealth Management LLC acquired a new position in shares of Innovator U.S. Equity Power Buffer ETF – August during the 4th quarter worth approximately $1,200,000.
-Finally, Advisory Alpha LLC boosted its holdings in shares of Innovator U.S. Equity Power Buffer ETF – August by 130.3% during the 4th quarter.
-Advisory Alpha LLC now owns 29,107 shares of the company’s stock worth $825,000 after purchasing an additional 16,467 shares during the last quarter.
+Other large investors have also recently added to or reduced their stakes in the company.
+Advisory Alpha LLC lifted its holdings in Innovator U.S. Equity Power Buffer ETF – August by 130.3% in the fourth quarter.
+Advisory Alpha LLC now owns 29,107 shares of the company’s stock valued at $825,000 after acquiring an additional 16,467 shares during the last quarter.
+KFG Wealth Management LLC acquired a new position in Innovator U.S. Equity Power Buffer ETF – August in the fourth quarter valued at approximately $1,200,000.
+Castle Rock Wealth Management LLC acquired a new position in Innovator U.S. Equity Power Buffer ETF – August in the fourth quarter valued at approximately $234,000.
+Integrity Financial Corp WA lifted its holdings in Innovator U.S. Equity Power Buffer ETF – August by 13.0% in the fourth quarter.
+Integrity Financial Corp WA now owns 6,174 shares of the company’s stock valued at $175,000 after acquiring an additional 711 shares during the last quarter.
+Finally, Patriot Financial Group Insurance Agency LLC raised its position in Innovator U.S. Equity Power Buffer ETF – August by 5.7% in the fourth quarter.
+Patriot Financial Group Insurance Agency LLC now owns 13,828 shares of the company’s stock valued at $392,000 after purchasing an additional 750 shares during the period.

 Innovator U.S. Equity Power Buffer ETF – August Stock Performance